-4. Levels and Guidelines for Assessment
+7. Levels and Guidelines for Assessment

-- 4.A.
+7.A.
 The diversity of academic and professional disciplines at Carleton University make inequitable if not impractical any single interpretation of the evaluation criteria for tenure and promotions.
 Evaluators must be flexible in their assessment and weighting of the candidate's accomplishments, especially for tenure and promotions to the rank of Associate Professor.
-This includes acknowledging diverse career paths, ways of knowing, and forms of communicating knowledge. - 4.B.
-As described in Articles 2.C.II and 3.B.III, each academic unit at Carleton University will develop disciplinary specifications of how the general criteria in 2.C.I a-e and 3.B.II a-d are interpreted for their disciplines or fields of study. - 4.C.
-There are three levels of assessment in the tenure and promotion process: - 4.C.I.
-The Departmental/Unit level assesses the criteria relative to the discipline and/or fields of the candidate. - 4.C.II.
-The Faculty level is more arm's length and stresses assessment from a more diverse and academically broader perspective. - 4.C.III.
-The University level brings a broader and more diverse perspective yet, assessing the candidate on the basis of the assessments and recommendation of the previous levels within the context of the criteria, and with a view to ensuring that unreasonable disparities do not develop across the university. - 4.C.IV.
-An observer nominated by the Carleton University Academic Staff Association may be invited to attend any meeting of any level Committee to which any candidate is invited if the Committee or the candidate so requests.
+This includes acknowledging diverse career paths, ways of knowing, and forms of communicating knowledge.

+- 7.A.I.
+As described in section 5, each academic unit at Carleton University will develop disciplinary specifications of how the general criteria in sections 2.B.I., 3.B.I., 4.B.I., and 6.B.II. are interpreted for their disciplines or fields of study. - 7.A.II.
+There are three levels of assessment in the tenure and promotion process: - a.
+The Departmental/Unit level assesses the criteria relative to the discipline and/or fields of the candidate.
+This is undertaken by the Department Tenure and Promotion Committee (DTPC). - b.
+The Faculty level is more arm's length and stresses assessment from a more diverse and academically broader perspective.
+This is undertaken by the Faculty Tenure and Promotion Committee (FTPC). - c.
+The University level brings a broader and more diverse perspective yet, assessing the candidate on the basis of the assessments and recommendation of the previous levels within the context of the criteria, and with a view to ensuring that unreasonable disparities do not develop across the university.
+In the case of tenure, this is undertaken by the Provost and Vice-President (Academic); and in the case of promotion it is undertaken by the University Promotions Committee (UPC).

-5. Department/School Tenure and Promotion Committees
+8. Department/School Tenure and Promotion Committees

-- 5.A.
-By September 30 of each year, each department (including Schools) establishes a Tenure and Promotion Committee comprised as follows: - The department chairperson or school director as appropriate, and at least four other faculty members. - It shall be as representative as possible of the ranks and areas of interest in the department, including non-tenured members but a majority shall be tenured faculty at the rank of Associate Professor or above.
+- 8.A.
+By September 30 of each year, each department (including Schools) shall establish a Tenure and Promotion Committee comprised as follows: - The department chairperson or school director as appropriate, and at least four other faculty members.

-- The chairperson of the committee shall be chosen through a procedure specified by the department/school. - The committee may include faculty members from other departments or schools. - 5.B.
-All voting shall be on a "yes" or "no" basis by secret ballot.
+- It shall be as representative as possible of the ranks and areas of interest in the department, including non-tenured members but a majority shall be tenured faculty at the rank of Associate Professor or above. - The chairperson of the committee shall be chosen through a procedure specified by the department/school. - The committee may include faculty members from other departments or schools. - 8.A.I.
+All voting shall be by secret ballot.
 Abstentions, blank or spoiled ballots do not count for or against the candidate.
+The chairperson shall keep a record of the number of votes cast for and against each candidate, and the reasons for any no votes or abstentions.
+In the event of an appeal the candidate concerned shall be informed of the vote on his/her candidacy.
 The appropriate committee shall vote and make one of the following recommendations:

-5.B.I.
+8.B.
 For Tenure and Promotion to Associate Professor: